openvinotoolkit/openvino/inference-engine/README.md

 You can use the following additional build options:

-- Threading Building Blocks (TBB) is used by default.
-For MLPerf we recommend to build the Inference Engine with OpenMP* (see previous section).

-- Required versions of TBB and OpenCV packages are downloaded automatically by the CMake-based script.
+- Required versions of TBB/OMP and OpenCV packages are downloaded automatically by the CMake-based script.
 If you want to use the automatically downloaded packages but you already have installed TBB or OpenCV packages configured in your environment, you may need to clean the `TBBROOT` and `OpenCV_DIR` environment variables before running the `cmake` command, otherwise they won't be downloaded and the build may fail if incompatible versions were installed.

 - If the CMake-based build script can not find and download the OpenCV package that is supported on your platform, or if you want to use a custom build of the OpenCV library, refer to the [Use Custom OpenCV Builds](#use-custom-opencv-builds-for-inference-engine) section for details.